Infantile digital fibromatosis

-Infantile digital fibromatosis (IDF), also termed inclusion body fibromatosis, Reye tumor, or Reye's tumor, usually occurs as a single, small, asymptomatic, nodule in the dermis on a finger or toe of infants and young children.
+Infantile digital fibromatosis (IDF), also termed inclusion body fibromatosis or Reye's tumor, usually occurs as a single, small, asymptomatic, nodule in the dermis on a finger or toe of infants and young children.
 IMF is a rare disorder with approximately 200 cases reported in the medical literature as of 2021.
-The World Health Organization, 2020, classified these nodules as a specific benign tumor type in the category of fibroblastic and myofibroblastic tumors.
-IDF was first described by the Australian pathologist, Douglas Reye, in 1965.
+The World Health Organization in 2020 classified these nodules as a specific benign tumor type in the category of fibroblastic and myofibroblastic tumors.
+IDF was first described by the Australian pathologist Douglas Reye in 1965.